-In recent years there has been a wonderful movement gaining traction is every corner of the country.
-People are wanting to know more about the food they are eating, the chemicals they are unknowingly bringing into their homes, wanting to live in harmony with the earth rather than harming it.
-Fresh Farmer’s Markets are popping up in every town, solar panels are becoming more common in suburbia, old skills that our great grand parents knew from childhood are being rediscovered, bartering and trading with neighbors is becoming more common, forming real communities.
+In recent years there has been a wonderful movement gaining traction in every corner of the country.
+People are wanting to know more about the food they are eating and the chemicals they are unknowingly bringing into their homes.
+Fresh Farmer’s Markets are popping up in every town, solar panels are becoming more common in suburbia, old skills that our great grand parents knew from childhood are being rediscovered, bartering and trading with neighbors is becoming more common.
 People are wanting to live a more self sufficient, sustainable life.
 Many people living this lifestyle have adopted the term “homesteader”.

-Growing your own food (even just a small percentage) and learning how to preserve your harvest is a great first step on your self sufficient journey.
-If you have no land at all, look into community gardens were you could rent a small plot of land, grow herbs or micro greens in your window, put some pots on your patio.
+*Grow your own food (even just a small percentage) and learn how to preserve your harvest.
+This is a great first step on your self sufficient journey.
+If you have no land at all, look into community gardens were you could rent a small plot of land.
+Grow herbs or micro greens in your window, put some pots on your patio.
 Every little bit counts. click here to read my post on 7 beginner gardening mistakes to avoid

 *Learn about improving & maintaining your soil

 *Grow a garden.
 Start small with a 4 ft x 8 ft bed the first year so you don’t get overwhelmed.
 Grow things you already eat.
 Click here to learn how to start seeds.
 Click here to learn about square foot gardening to grow a lot in small spaces

 *Learn about preserving.
 Research water bath canning, pressure canning, how to preserve herbs, freezing, drying, pickling, root cellars, vacuum sealing